Oral Cancer Screenings Save Lives!

 The most important thing you can do to combat oral cancer is to get regular screenings.
 Dental professionals are the first line of defense against this disease and we are often the first health care professionals to notice any abnormalities.

-Let our dentists Dr. Mark and Dr. Ellen McOmie know if you have any tingling, pain, or something you just don’t think is right.
+Let our dentist Dr. Mark McOmie know if you have any tingling, pain, or something you just don’t think is right.
 They can check it out and let you know what is going on.